-Vietnam was an undeniable failure for the United States government.
+The Vietnam War was a failure for the United States.
 Despite expending more than $141 billion, and 56,000 American lives, the world’s largest military superpower was unable to achieve its sole strategic objective: to prevent Vietnam from falling under communist control.
-Historians are deeply divided over the reasons that led to US defeat.
-Most attribute the loss to several factors that each played a role.
-This topic offers an overview of those factors, with careful consideration of the evidence that both supports and refutes each claim as a viable reason for defeat.
+Historians are divided over the reasons that led to US defeat.

 The South Vietnamese Government should have done more to help with the war effort.
 It was their country, their civil war, and ultimately responsibility for defending it must fall on their shoulders.